 What is Rheumatoid Arthritis?

 When we hear the word arthritis, many of us immediately associate it with achy joints.
 But, did you know that there are over 100 kinds of arthritis?
 The most common type is osteoarthritis (OA), which often happens due to wear-and-tear, followed by rheumatoid arthritis (RA).
+Other forms of arthritis include gout and psoriatic arthritis.

 Rheumatoid arthritis is both an autoimmune and inflammatory disease.
 The autoimmune part indicates that a person who experiences RA has a somewhat “faulty” immune system, wherein the immune cells mistakenly attack healthy joints.
 These attacks usually happen in many joints at the same time and cause inflammation or swelling, leading to joint stiffness and pain.